 Table Rock Mobile Medicine started from an idea.
 Brad Bigford, a nurse practitioner, was receiving a lot of calls from friends and family members asking him to go see their sick family members.
 He’d go over to their house, evaluate the patient and make suggestions.
 Parents would ask if he could treat them at home instead of having to go into a clinic with a sick child.
 Brad wondered how many other people would be interested in an urgent care house call service.
 The response was astounding.

 Table Rock opened it’s (truck) doors in April 2016.
 It started with a small budget but large ambitions.
-Table Rock’s mission is to increase the people of Meridian, Boise and the surrounding area’s access to healthcare.
+Table Rock’s mission is to increase the people of Boise, and the surrounding Treasure Valley’s access to healthcare.
 We try to remove all barriers.
 If the patient doesn’t have health insurance, we offer a 50% self-pay discount.
 If the patient works long hours, we are open on evenings and weekends.
 If the patient finds it difficult to load up their children either because they are sick or their children are, they don’t have to worry-we come to them.

 Table Rock Mobile Medicine continues to find solutions to common problems.
 People want access to their healthcare providers.
 We are typically available to talk via Facebook Messenger or text messaging.
 People can self-schedule online or via our Facebook page.
-We’ve had our ups and downs just like any new business but our future looks strong and hope we can continue to meet the needs of our community.
+Our future looks strong as we continue to grow and we hope to continue to meet the needs of our community for years to come.

 Bradley Bigford, MSN, APRN, NP-C, CCHP